 - What specifically you want to measure: point forecasts, quantiles, prediction interval or something else;

-- Whether the interpretability of the error measure is important or not.
+- Whether the interpretability of the error measure is essential or not.
 If not, then scaled measures similar to Hyndman and Koehler (2006) can be used.
 If yes, then the choice is between relative and scaled using mean measures;

 - Whether the data is stationary or not.
-If it is then it is safe to use scaled measures similar to Petropoulos and Kourentzes (2015), because the division by in-sample mean would be meaningful.
-Otherwise you should either use Hyndman and Koehler (2006) scaling or relative measures;
+If it is, then it is safe to use scaled measures similar to Petropoulos and Kourentzes (2015) because the division by in-sample mean would be meaningful.
+Otherwise, you should either use Hyndman and Koehler (2006) scaling or relative measures;

 - Whether the data is intermittent or not.
 If it is and you are interested in point forecasts, then you should use RMSE based measures – other measures might recommend zero forecast as best;